 The combination of board, bindings and boots is crucial when it comes to splitboarding.

 Now we need to assess ourself.
 Find out with which type of splitboarder you can identify best.
-After that you can match it with the boards we have tested or take a look at the profiles and shapes to find your perfect splitboard setup.
+Then you can match it with the boards we have tested or take a look at the profiles and shapes to find your perfect splitboard.

 The Freeride Splitter: